Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Should You Buy Anheuser-Busch InBev SA/NV?

-Anheuser-Busch InBev appears to be demonstrating improving profitability and operational efficiency, supported by a slightly favorable competitive moat with growing ROIC.
-Despite a moderate leverage profile and grey-zone Altman Z-Score, its overall rating suggests a cautiously optimistic financial health.
+Anheuser-Busch InBev appears to have improving profitability and a slightly favorable moat with growing ROIC.
+Despite moderate operational efficiency, its leverage profile is substantial, reflected in a cautious debt rating.
+The overall rating suggests a B-grade profile.

 Strength & Efficiency Pillars